 Whether you’ve lost yourself in a relationship, a career, a bad habit, or simply feel lost in life in general, you are not alone.
 All of us feel lost at some point in our lives.

-Just because you don’t have it all figured out doesn’t mean that you’re a failure, and that you will never find yourself again.
+Just because you don’t have it all figured out doesn’t mean that you’re a failure or that you are incapable of finding your true self through the good and the bad.
 It just means that you are moving through a messy and beautiful process of transformation.

 In February of 2017, my entire life was turned upside down.
 Literally.

 A bad motorcycle accident left me with a brain injury.
 I had “lost” myself 10 years earlier when I fractured my back in a car accident.
 Doctors told me that I had a traumatic brain injury (TBI)—a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or a penetrating head injury.
 They didn’t know if I would be able to walk again.